Singapore

 • Can you do day trips from Singapore?

 Yes.
-Johor Bahru in Malaysia is the most common option for shopping and food, though border queues can be painful on weekends.
+Johor Bahru in Malaysia is the most common option for shopping and food, though border lines can be painful on weekends.
 Pulau Ubin offers a completely different side of Singapore, while ferries also reach Batam and Bintan in Indonesia.

 Safety & medical